The University of Mississippi

 UM students not only gain academic knowledge but also develop interpersonal skills and are entrenched in a culture of service and leadership.
 Individual students have long had the opportunities to seek excellence through such challenging curriculums as found in our Patterson School of Accountancy, which is consistently ranked in the top ten in the nation; our nationally renowned School of Pharmacy, which often boasts of 100 percent pass rate by its graduates on the National Pharmacist Licensure Exam; and our pre-medicine curriculums, among other programs.

-In more recent years, however, the academic experiences offered to UM students have been transformed through the addition of key programs focused on providing innovative and demanding educational experiences for exceptional students.
-Chief among these are the Sally McDonnell Barksdale Honors College – recognized as one of the top three in the country, the Croft Institute for International Studies, and the Lott Leadership Institute.
+In more recent years, however, the academic experiences offered to UM students have been transformed through the addition of cornerstone programs focused on providing innovative and demanding educational experiences for exceptional students.
+Chief among these are the Sally McDonnell Barksdale Honors College-recognized as one of the top three in the country-the Croft Institute for International Studies, and the Lott Leadership Institute.
 Other additions that have enhanced the student experience include our Mandarin Chinese Flagship Program and an Arabic minor in our Department of Modern Languages, which also offers majors and minors in French, German, Linguistics, Spanish, Russian, Japanese, and Italian.
 The intensive instruction in Arabic is extremely helpful to students studying in our new Center for Intelligence and Security Studies.
-Another innovative offering, the Center for Manufacturing Excellence—the only program of its kind in the nation—offers interdisciplinary training for future engineers, accountants, and business majors to collaborate and communicate effectively in the manufacturing sector.
+Another innovative offering, the Barbour Center for Manufacturing Excellence—the only program of its kind in the nation—offers interdisciplinary training for future engineers, accountants, and business majors to collaborate and communicate effectively in the manufacturing sector.

 Stamps Scholarships and The University of Mississippi Chancellor’s Scholars Program